orreryworks/orrery/specification.md

 - `line_width`: The thickness of lines/borders (numeric value)
 - `rounded`: Rounding radius for rectangle corners (numeric value)
 - `font_size`: Size of text labels (numeric value)
+- `background_color`: When used in a diagram declaration, sets the background color of the entire diagram

 ### 6.2 Relation-specific Attributes